heartandhandstraining/blog/_posts/2019-01-16-Still-Here-Updating-Site.md

 the most difficult,I know there is a currently a glut of general online assistance for CNA education.

 For me, that is great as developer, instructor and student!
 There are so many resources for doing any kind of project, especially smaller projects!
 Let me know if you need a small-scale project done.
-I am real good at doing those!
+I am real good at doing those, and I will try to work them  into my schedule!

 Back to work!